 By introducing prospect theory in the study of clientelism, our argument is twofold.
-First, clientelist political parties buy more votes when they are probable winners because decision-makers in the domain of gains usually underweight or “play down” the probability of electoral success, making risky strategies such as vote buying more attractive (risk-aversion).
-Second, clientelist political parties buy more votes when their levels of sunk costs are high because decision-makers in the domain of losses usually overweight or “exaggerate” the probability of electoral losses, making risky strategies such as vote buying more attractive (risk-seeking).
+First, clientelist political parties buy more votes when they are probable winners because decision-makers in the domain of gains usually underweight, or “play down,” the probability of electoral success, making risky strategies such as vote buying more attractive (risk-aversion).
+Second, clientelist political parties buy more votes when their levels of sunk costs are high because decision-makers in the domain of losses usually overweight, or “exaggerate,” the probability of electoral losses, making risky strategies such as vote buying more attractive (risk-seeking).
 In these cases, “gambling” more money on vote buying will seem more attractive because clientelist political parties will feel the need to aggressively compensate for prior losses.
-Thus, in several respects we stand opposite to traditional explanations of vote buying that argue that vote buying should be higher when parties are probable losers.
-However, in other respects our findings complement with past research, but for different reasons: incumbents do not “gamble” more on vote buying because resource availability only, but also because they feel the need to “break even.”
+Thus, in several respects we stand opposite to traditional explanations of vote buying that argue vote buying should be more common when parties are probable losers.
+However, in other respects our findings complement past research, but for different reasons: incumbents do not “gamble” more on vote buying because of resource availability only, but also because they feel the need to “break even.”

-Building on traditional theories of clientelism, we formalize a basic theory of vote buying, and then we tested it in the lab by designing an economic experiment.
-The voting experiment was carefully designed to capture different domains of gains/losses as well as varying reference points.
+Building on traditional theories of clientelism, we formalized a basic theory of vote buying, and then we tested it by designing an economic experiment.
+The voting experiment was carefully designed to capture different domains of gains and losses as well as varying reference points.
 Exploiting these novel experimental data, we show that prospect theory sheds light on several inconsistencies present in the literature.
-As the statistical analyses suggest, because of risk-aversion in the domain of gains and risk-seeking in the domain of losses, experimental subjects adopt a more risky alternative buying votes in a way that is unpredicted by standard expected-value calculations.
+As the statistical analyses suggest, because of risk-aversion in the domain of gains and risk-seeking in the domain of losses, experimental subjects adopt the riskier alternative of buying votes in a way that is unpredicted by standard expected-value calculations.

 We contribute to the literature in three ways.
-First, while prospect theory has been influential in political science only among international relations, the theory has not received much attention among political economists nor comparative politics scholars (, ).
+First, while prospect theory has been influential in political science only among international relations scholars, the theory has not received much attention among political economists nor comparative politics scholars (, ).
 We believe this is a serious issue that should be corrected.
-We intend to bridge this gap by offering an alternative theory of the political economy of vote buying but taking prospect theory as a starting point.
+We intend to bridge this gap by offering an alternative theory of the political economy of vote buying taking prospect theory as a starting point.
 Second, in this paper we follow as we carefully try to not only show that the observed behavior of political agents is consistent with prospect theory but that prospect theory provides a better explanation of vote buying than do traditional descriptions of vote buying.
-Third, and from a methodological standpoint, we follow in that there is a need of implementing experiments aimed to test formal models, and such, we believe that political scientists might benefit from this process to establish empirical validation of formal models .
-Since the formal model follows traditional theories of clientelism, it becomes particularly relevant to test the model in an experimental setting.
-Finally, our paper is particularly relevant to the the study of democracy and development where experiments have been described as “a promising research tool” .
+Third, and from a methodological standpoint, we follow in that there is a need for implementing experiments aimed to test formal models, and such, we believe that political scientists might benefit from this process to establish empirical validation of formal models .
+Since the formal model follows traditional theories of clientelism, it is particularly relevant to test the model in an experimental setting.
+Finally, our paper is especially relevant to the study of democracy and development, where experiments have been described as “a promising research tool” .

 This paper proceeds as follows.
 First, we present several gaps present in the vote-buying literature.
-Second, we explain the basic concepts behind prospect theory, while providing more details about the direct implications for the clientelism and vote-buying literatures.
-Third, following the basic intuitions of traditional voting games we offer a basic formal model of vote buying.
+Second, we explain the basic concepts behind prospect theory, while providing more details about the direct implications for the clientelism and vote-buying literature.
+Third, following the basic intuitions of traditional voting games, we offer a basic formal model of vote buying.
 Fourth, we present our experimental design.
 Fifth, we analyze the experimental data.
 Sixth, we conclude by readdressing our results and discussing possible avenues for future research.

 Traditional Theories of Clientelism